Grayhawk Scottsdale Real Estate Market Report — June 2026

 Inside Grayhawk Scottsdale Real Estate the most common incident category is package theft from front porches in The Park, followed by occasional unsecured-vehicle entries.
 Violent crime is rare.
 The Retreat side reports almost no incidents thanks to gate controls and resident-monitored guest registration.
 Grayhawk runs roughly 25 percent below the Scottsdale citywide property crime average and roughly 40 percent below the Maricopa County average.

-Grayhawk Scottsdale Real Estate Amenities & Lifestyle
+What Amenities Does Grayhawk Scottsdale Real Estate Offer?

 Grayhawk Scottsdale Real Estate carries one of the deepest amenity packages of any single Scottsdale community at this price point.
 The Grayhawk Community Association manages a 30-mile interconnected trail system used daily for walking, jogging, and biking, designed to weave through the natural desert open space that occupies roughly 40 percent of the 1,615 acres.
 The Park hosts the 13-acre Grayhawk Community Park (city-operated) with two lighted baseball fields, two lighted sand volleyball courts, two lighted tennis courts, two lighted basketball courts, playground, ramada, and restrooms.
 Thompson Peak Park (29 acres, also city-operated) sits at the southwest corner of Thompson Peak Parkway and Hayden Road with four lighted softball fields, two lighted basketball courts, and a playground.